• Skip to primary navigation

 Stack the bows on top of each other securing them together with a small dot of hot glue.

-Find the center of the long tails and pinch it together, add a drop of hot glue where you pinched the bow.
+Find the center of the long tails and pinch them together, add a drop of hot glue where you pinched the bow.

 Place the tails directly below the bows and secure the pieces together with a small hair elastic.
 Now you can readjust the bows until they are even on both sides.
 I like to pinch the top bow in half to make the center more narrow.